NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 Substantial Current Incomes and Profits Are Not From Being A Manufacturer

 In the protected domestic market in Japan, Nihon Kohden Corporation has two equally important roles, that of manufacturer and also a leading distributor for imported products such as ventilators from Swiss manufacturer Hamilton Medical AG, anesthesia machines, BIS (Bispectral Index) monitor, branded consumables and many more.
-NIHON KOHDEN created value in Japan by providing solutions with the help of technologies from complementary imported products.
-A big portion of the corporate income and profit in each fiscal year are generated from selling products in Japan made by third-party world-renowned companies, and it should of interest to learn how these are being reflected on the balance sheet.
+NIHON KOHDEN created value in Japan by providing solutions with the help of technologies from complementary imported products, and often do not market the entire range of the foreign manufacturers, leaving out the ones that compete directly with their own products.
+The reason they can do so is because of their strong distribution power; thus, a big proportion of the corporate income and profit in each fiscal year are generated from selling products in Japan made by third-party world-renowned companies, and it should of interest to learn how these are being reflected on the balance sheet.

 As captive customer solutions in Japan are typically a combination of own and distributed products, such solutions cannot be exported due to strict restrictions of distribution territory.
 This is the major weakness of NIHON KOHDEN as an exporter for solutions.